hack-gpon/hack-gpon.github.io/ont-Nokia-g-010g-q.md

 *You don't actually need the two VCC pins, just use TX/RX and GND*

-⚠️ **The ONT's serial logic is 3V3**: Make sure the logic of your TTL converter is 3V3 too otherwise you might damage the ONT, in my case i wasn't sure the CH341A had a 3V3 logic for the TTL part so i've set up a voltage divider made of 2 resistors between the TX pin and ground as shown in the image below
+{% include warning.html content="The ONT's serial logic is 3V3." %}

+Make sure the logic of your TTL converter is 3V3 too otherwise you might damage the ONT, in my case i wasn't sure the CH341A had a 3V3 logic for the TTL part so i've set up a voltage divider made of 2 resistors between the TX pin and ground as shown in the image below.

 *Also make sure that your TTL converter RX pin voltage threshold is less than (or equal to) 3V3*